scienceux/eye-tracking-posters/paper.md

 ![Traditional poster heatmaps](images/heamaps-part2.png)

 Heatmaps, Depicting the Focal Points for all Poster Designs in Comparison.
-Note.
-Red = areas that are looked at most often, no Color = nobody looked at this part of the poster.
+Note: Red = areas that are looked at most often, no Color = nobody looked at this part of the poster.
 Compare e.g. poster n° 4 on the lower left side (esp.
 3rd column: few to non-views in the result section) with poster n° 1 on the lower right side (all parts visited quite equally).
 :::

-### Appendix
-Academic posters created for this paper’s content in three different designs.
-Note:
-a) #betterposter version 2, presenter mode, landscape format: considered best practice (QR code needs to be added), includes summary, call to action.
-b) traditional academic poster layout (template of the University of Vienna): very crowded wall-of-text poster, title not framed as crisp message, but as long and quirky question (many readers presumably will exit at this point).
-c) #betterposter version 2, portrait mode: layout not analyzed within this experiment, but should work in general, besides of still being too crowded, missing: summary and call to action.

 ## Author's Note
 :::{note}
-A general introduction in history, technique, and method of eye tracking, the use of technical equipment, and set-up of and conducting the experiment was kindly provided by the MediaLAB of the Faculty of Philological and Cultural Studies at the University of Vienna and it’s director Dr. Jörg Mühlhans.
+A general introduction in history, technique, and method of eye tracking, the use of technical equipment, and set-up of and conducting the experiment was kindly provided by the MediaLAB of the Faculty of Philological and Cultural Studies at the University of Vienna and its director Dr. Jörg Mühlhans.
 The stimuli were provided and prepared by Mike Morrison, who as well invented, created, and promoted the #betterposter design, based on his own research in the field.
 In addition Mike recommended literature on the topic.
 Data analysis and writing of this paper was done by Ruth Pfosser.
 The authors have no conflicts of interest to disclose.
 Please note: this paper contains by no means publishable content.
 This exploratory experimental pilot study was conducted during an university course introducing the eye tracking technology.
 As a first attempt to implement this method, this study contains errors, flaws, and shortcomings in all relevant parts.
 As a pilot study it needs replication for objectivity, validity, and reliability.
 Correspondence concerning this article should be addressed to Ruth Pfosser, University of Vienna.
-Email: a08245118@univie.ac.at
+Email: a08245118@unet.univie.ac.at
 :::